 Additionally, your team should make adjustments to the solution based on feedback after it is released.
 Although physical products will often depreciate over time, digital products have the potential to inherit new value through feedback and updates.
 Choose partners who are still investing in upgrading their systems so that solutions can continue to bring new features and new value to your business.

 At Losant, we consistently add new features and functionality to our IoT platform to proactively address our clients' ever-changing business needs.
-If you’d like to learn about how the Losant Enterprise IoT Platform can accelerate your IoT projects, take a walk through our platform with one of our Solutions Architects.
+Schedule a walkthrough of our platform if you’d like to learn about how the Losant Enterprise IoT Platform can accelerate your IoT projects.